The case of HD 106906 debris disc: A binary's revenge: Dynamics around HD 106906 Laplace surface

 with two integrals of motion: $\hat{H}$ itself, and the magnitude of the angular momentum $J^2$.
-Orbital trajectories and equilibria can now be identified as the intersection between the angular momentum sphere and the energy elliptical cylinder.
+Orbital trajectories and equilibria can now be identified as the intersection between the angular momentum sphere and the energy surface, an elliptical cylinder.
 From \eq{hamiltonian_top}, the latter is bounded by the limits $\hat{H}_{\rm min}= -t_3/2$ and $\hat{H}_{\rm max}= 0$.
-Between those limits, at the critical energy $\hat{H}_{\rm c}=-t_2/2$, the cylinder is tangent to the sphere, and their intersection defines the separatrix.
+Between those limits, at the critical energy $\hat{H}_{\rm c}=-t_2/2$, the cylinder is tangent to the sphere, and their intersection defines the sought after separatrix.
 To obtain the orbits on this separatrix we eliminate $J_3^2$ between the angular momentum and energy integrals to obtain:

 We solve for orbits with angular momentum $\boldsymbol{J}$ on this separatrix, then we project back to orbits with $\boldsymbol{j}$ using the inverse transformation.
 Solutions yield the phase curves shown in black in Figure \ref{Poincare_sections}.
-Though have obtained under the assumption of circular orbits under dual quadrupolar forcing, those curves are in remarkable agreement with the separatrix structure obtained by integrating the full equations of motion.
-Specifically, the amplitude of inclination excursions is matched between the two methods at any semi-major axis.
+Though obtained under the assumption of circular orbits under dual quadrupolar forcing, those curves are in remarkable agreement with the phase-space trajectory obtained by integrating the full equations of motion.
+Specifically, the amplitude of inclination excursions is matched between the two methods over the semi-major axis range of interest.

 Phase space structure succinctly captures disc observables as it sets the stage for long-term collisional evolution of the disc, whether for the cold initial disc we consider here or for potentially stirred initially distributions that one may wish to envisage.
 The separatrix recovered analytically here controls collisionless cold disc dynamics and will prove essential for the study of long-term collisional evolution of such discs.
 Such dynamics will then play out over the richer neighboring structures including the potential for chaotic diffusion to higher eccentricities and/or inclinations.
 An initially hot disc will start out distributed over phase-space with collisional dynamics reflecting kinetics over distinct dynamical regimes, then diffusion between them.